wrcarpenter/Equity-Derivative-Models/README.md

 # Data

 Historical stock price data acquired from Yahoo Finance.
 This can be utilized to calculate volatility.
+Riskless interest rates can be obtained from T-bill yields (under one year).

-Continuously compounding riskless interest rates can be acquired from on-the-run Treasury data via interpolatoin and bootstrapping.
+A more rigorous continuously compounding riskless interest rates can be acquired from on-the-run Treasury data via interpolatoin and bootstrapping.

 ##Examples